ES-Mini

 simple DC cabling (serial connection), voltages not too high (150..200V)

-2000W AC output for many hours, because six or eight panels will deliver 2000W DC even under moderate sunlight conditions
+2000W AC output for many hours, because six panels will deliver a lot of DC energy even under moderate sunlight conditions

 Simple AC installation (connect to 220V single phase)